SGG-Modding/Hades2ModWiki/docs/creating-mods/audio/adding-sounds-music.md

 :::

 Now, add your events to a new bank, this should be a unique name not used by any other bank in the game, or by another mod.
-It is recommended to use the same name format as for mods, i.e. `AuthorNameModName`, such as `ModsNikkelMUnlockHadesMusic` to prevent clashes.
+It is recommended to use the same name format as for mods, i.e. `AuthorNameModName`, such as `NikkelMUnlockHadesMusic` to prevent clashes.

 Next, build your bank by using `File` -> `Build` in FMOD Studio.
 Add the resulting `.bank` file to your mod's `data` folder (which should be added to `plugins_data` when your mod is installed through Thunderstore).